 Figure 6 demonstrates a five-year trend of the six Federal Strategies.
 They are comprised of the overall concept of services that prevent or reduce the use and abuse of alcohol, tobacco and other drugs.
-There has been a slight decrease in the Information Dissemination strategy, due to it naturally falling into the single service model.
+There has been a slight increase in the Community-Based Processes indicating a more holistic approach thus fulfilling a previous goal.
 Approximately 50 percent of all strategies are education oriented, and the remaining 50 percent are in support of the education strategies.
 Overall, this trend data shows a balanced approach to prevention services.